 g) a draft Danish label

 h) a sample of the product, if requested by the Danish EPA

 i) the name and registration number of the product already approved in Denmark.

 Application form for a parallel trade permit

-The application can be emailed to or submitted to:
+The application can be emailed (link to email address) or submitted to:

 The Environmental Protection Agency, Pesticides and Biocides

 As of 1 January 2014 fees for processing applications for Plant Protection Products were introduced.
 Read more on fees.